 In the beginning, the internet as a whole lacked a strong sense of style or direction.
 Most users were amazed by its mere existence and, therefore, had fairly low expectations.
 Blayzer came around towards the end of the decade, but we remember the popular trends and styles of websites during the period: hit counters, animated GIFs, and stock imagery were everywhere.
 For a while, it was tough to find a page WITHOUT a dancing baby.
 In present times, you can find most of these trends on the endangered list.
 The Wayback Machine, a site that has been archiving screenshots of websites for nearly 20 years, gives us the power to revisit the internet of the 90’s today.
 Welcome to the land of dancing hamsters, embedded music and word art!

 In the early days of the internet, there was no MySpace, Facebook, WordPress, Weebly or Wix.
 If you had a website that you called your own, it probably looked something like this:

-That’s a screenshot of the infamous “Hamster Dance” meme that went viral in the late 90’s before “memes” or “going viral” were even a thing.
+That’s a video of the infamous “Hamster Dance” meme that went viral in the late 90’s before “memes” or “going viral” were even a thing.
 You can thank me later for not including the music on loop.